 - Available in many thicknesses and bright, fun color options

 - Easy to clean

 - Offers comfort and cushion (this is ideal for athletes who do a lot of floor work such as sit-ups and stretching)

 - Awesome shock absorption qualities

-- Not recommended for heavy weight equipment (this is because it’s easy to compress foam tiles under heavy weight equipment, and over time, foam won’t completely bounce back)
+- Not recommended for heavy-weight equipment (this is because it’s easy to compress foam tiles under heavy-weight equipment, and over time, the foam won’t completely bounce back)

 - Easy to puncture, cut or slice with sharp objects (such as high heels)

 Rubber flooring is available for purchase in either rolls or tiles.
 There are also plenty of options for thickness and color as well.